frontity/docs/CONTRIBUTING.md

 ## Platform

-To suggest changes in the official documentation of Frontity **you'll need a Github account** (so create it if you don't have already one)

 We use [gitbook](https://www.gitbook.com/) to generate the [documentation site](https://docs.frontity.org/) which is connected to our [`gitbook-docs`](https://github.com/frontity/gitbook-docs/) repository (every time the `master` branch is updated the whole [documentation site](https://docs.frontity.org/) is rebuilt).

 ![github-gitbook-connection](.gitbook/assets/github-gitbook-connection.png)

-This `gitbook-docs` repository is the "source of truth" for Frontity's documentation, so any suggested changes are managed through [Pull Requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) (to its [`master`](https://github.com/frontity/gitbook-docs/tree/master) branch).
+This `gitbook-docs` repository is the "source of truth" for Frontity's documentation and any suggested changes are managed through [Pull Requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) (to its [`master`](https://github.com/frontity/gitbook-docs/tree/master) branch).

 ## Documentation Format